Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 "Tell me they’re not, mun.
 In their heads, anyway."

 "You humans are weird," said Tooko around a mouthful of cracker-thing.
-"Must be nice to have equal numbers of males and females…"
+"Must be nice to have equal numbers of males and females..."

 "Nah mate.
 There’s more women, by a little bit."
 Frasier grinned at Tooko’s expression.